waylau/essential-netty-in-action/CORE FUNCTIONS/ChannelPipeline.md

 名称 | 描述
 -----|---
 bind | Bind the Channel to a local address.
 This will call bind(ChannelHandlerContext, SocketAddress, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline. connect | Connect the Channel to a remote address.
-This will call connect(ChannelHandlerContext, SocketAddress, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline. disconnect | Disconnect the Channel.
+This will call connect(ChannelHandlerContext, SocketAddress,ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline. disconnect | Disconnect the Channel.
 This will call disconnect(ChannelHandlerContext, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline. close | Close the Channel.
 This will call close(ChannelHandlerContext,ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline. deregister | Deregister the Channel from the previously assigned EventExecutor (the EventLoop).
 This will call deregister(ChannelHandlerContext,ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline. flush | Flush all pending writes of the Channel.
 This will call flush(ChannelHandlerContext) on the next ChannelOutboundHandler in the ChannelPipeline. write | Write a message to the Channel.
 This will call write(ChannelHandlerContext, Object msg, ChannelPromise) on the next ChannelOutboundHandler in the ChannelPipeline.
 Note: this does not write the message to the underlying Socket, but only queues it.
 To write it to the Socket call flush() or writeAndFlush(). writeAndFlush | Convenience method for calling write() then flush(). read | Requests to read more data from the Channel.
 This will call read(ChannelHandlerContext) on the next ChannelOutboundHandler in the ChannelPipeline.

 总结下：

 * 一个 ChannelPipeline 是用来保存关联到一个 Channel 的ChannelHandler
 * 可以修改 ChannelPipeline 通过动态添加和删除 ChannelHandler
 * ChannelPipeline 有着丰富的API调用动作来回应入站和出站事件。